verboompj/EntraGSA/EntraGSA_Part2.md

 As you can tell, I'm a huge fan of SMB Fileshares in Modern Work environments :-)

 The biggest challenge in the post covid world is that we no longer default to the office as our primary work location.
+We could just run SMB over the Internet, however, most of the Internet Service Providers (ISP) block TCP port 445, not allowing SMB directly over their connections.
-To extend SMB fileshares into any location requires either a complete corporate network setup, a VPN topology, or worse; a full-blown VDI environment.
+So, to extend SMB fileshares into any location requires either a complete corporate network setup, a VPN topology, or worse; a full-blown VDI environment.

 Enter Entra Global Secure Access.
 Microsoft's answer to an SSE.
 As covered previously, Global Secure Access (GSA) offers a nifty reversed proxy that allows us to tunnel specific (very specific) applications between a modern endpoint and in this case a legacy fileshare over the Internet.